-As a professional organizer, we are aware of our responsibility for the environment and local cultures.
-We promote sustainable mountain tourism by : Removing all our trash from mountains, using gas or kerosene for cooking and discourage the burning of wood as deforestation is a major problem in Nepal.
+As professional organizers, we are aware of our responsibility for the environment and local cultures.
+We promote sustainable mountain tourism by: removing all our trash from mountains; using gas or kerosene for cooking; and discouraging the burning of wood, as deforestation is a major problem in Nepal.

-We ask all participants to co-operate fully with the environmental and cultural policy applicable to their trip.
-This will be much appreciated by not only us, but also those who visit long after we are gone.
+We ask all participants to cooperate fully with the environmental and cultural policies applicable to their trip.
+This will be much appreciated by not only us but also those who visit long after we are gone.

-You need to get visa to visit Nepal.
-You can apply the visa in your home country or obtain at the airport on arrival.
-To obtain visa on arrival, a passport size photo is required.
+You need to get a visa to visit Nepal.
+You can apply for the visa in your home country or obtain it at the airport on arrival.
+To obtain a visa on arrival, a passport-size photo is required.

 There are many nice places in the Himalayas where you can take for trekking destination at anytime of the year.
 However the best trekking time is from September to December and February to May..

 In October to November, the weather is the best for trekking.
 The average temperature is about 20 degrees centigrade during daytime and about 5 degrees centigrade during the night time.